tianqitang1/ContigNet/training/README.md

 ## Data availability

 The data used in the paper "Phage-bacteria contig interaction prediction with convolutional neural network" can be downloaded from [GoogleDrive](https://drive.google.com/file/d/1VJARCYazlk7C9IbJF62mfP7vdTP8GwiE/view?usp=sharing).
-The downloaded archive file should be released to ```data``` directory.
+The downloaded archive file should be extracted to ```data``` directory.

 ## Prepeare your own data
 You can also prepare the data from scratch.
 First create and enter the directory with